Sym2Real: Symbolic Dynamics with Residual Learning for Data-Efficient Adaptive Control: Introduction

 To tackle the data-efficiency challenge, we adopt a model-based approach.
 However, model learning can still be data-intensive.
 A single model tasked to learn everything, from core physics to subtle differences for adaptation, overwhelms conventional learning approaches.
 Instead, we decompose the modeling problem with the intuition that each robot type obeys shared underlying physics, independent of environment or embodiment-specific variations.
-Rather than relying on an all-encompassing model, we propose a hybrid strategy: capture the shared physics with a compact, data-efficient model from low-fidelity simulation, then adapt domain-specific effects with a lightweight residual trained on minimal target data.
+Rather than relying on an all-encompassing model, we propose a structured hybrid strategy: capture the shared physics with a compact, data-efficient model from low-fidelity simulation, then adapt domain-specific effects with a lightweight residual trained on minimal target data.

 Low-fidelity simulation offers safe and inexpensive data collection.
 Fortunately, the underlying physics principles we hope to extract are largely contained even when there is a significant domain gap with the physical world.
+Our approach does not rely on the simulation being accurate, but on its ability to provide clean, noise-free trajectories for structure identification.
 We propose symbolic regression (SR) to extract the core structure, as it yields compact equations, data-efficiently.
 Noiseless, clean data enhances SR’s ability, turning the low-fidelity setting into an advantage.
-Previous work has demonstrated success with SR in simple domains like CartPole and 2D vehicles in simulation \cite{kamienny2022symbolicmodelbased, 10801405}, but its use in \emph{real-world robotics} under \emph{domain shifts} remains unexplored.
-Moreover, we experimentally find that directly fitting SR models to real-world data often fails in practice, resulting in expressions that are physically inaccurate and unsafe for deployment.
+Previous work has demonstrated success with SR in simple domains like CartPole and 2D vehicles in simulation \cite{kamienny2022symbolicmodelbased, 10801405}, but its use in \emph{real-world robotics} under \emph{domain shifts} remains limited.
+We experimentally find that directly fitting SR models to real-world data often fails in practice due to measurement noise, resulting in structurally incorrect expressions that are physically inconsistent and unsafe for deployment.
 This highlights the need for a structured, simulation-informed approach when applying SR in real-world settings.